 FORMERLY 10.4.2, Move to become part of new Rec 7 on the public comment process.

-10.4.2 ICANN should establish a process under the Public Comment Process where those who commented or replied during the Comment Period can request changes to the synthesis reports in cases where they believe the Staff improperly summarized their comment.
+10.4.2 ICANN should establish a process under the Public Comment Process where those who commented or replied during the Comment Period can request changes to the synthesis reports in cases where they believe the Staff incorrectly summarized their comment.